GitTools/GitVersion/docs/configuration.md

 This means that we will never bother to evaluate pull requests as merge base options, being explicit like this helps GitVersion be much faster too.

+### is-source-branch-for
+The reverse of the above setting.
+This property was introduced to keep it easy to extend GitVersion's config.

+When you add a new branch type this allows you to specify both source-branches for the new branch, and also add the new branch to existing branch configurations.
+For example if you create a new branch called `unstable` you could set a value of `['release', 'master', 'feature']` etc.

 ### branches
 The header for all the individual branch configuration.